Cardiac Rehabilitation

 • Phase I – Inpatient Recovery

-Begins while you are recuperating in the hospital.
+Physical therapists and their care team will help you recuperate while you are in the hospital.
 It includes daily exercises and education to prepare you to return home.

 • Phase II – Outpatient Recovery

-An 18-week program of physician-supervised outpatient exercise and education to strengthen your heart, and improve your independence and healthy lifestyle.
+This team consists of a medical director, registered nurses, exercise physiologists and a registered dietitian.
+In a small group setting, you will participate in an 18-week program of supervised outpatient exercise and education to strengthen your heart, and improve your independence and healthy lifestyle.
 The patient is seen twice weekly during this phase.

 Our Program is Nationally Recognized